emeka/emeka.github.com/_posts/2013-04-10-cloud-provisioning-provisioning-command-line-tools.md

 Here are our initial criteria:
 * we should be able to provision a multi node service on the cloud executing one command line,
 * the tool must be compatible with Amazon Web Services (AWS), OpenStack and VMWare,
-* the configuration must be file based as opposite to be buried in a database,
+* the configuration must be file based and not buried in a database,
 * it must be an active open source project.

 Native Service Provisioning